Updated January 12, 2022

 Please review the minimum IT requirements for study at Griffith – follow this link – to ensure you have what you need to study effectively this year.
 Please note that to participate in online classes (if you have any) you will require a webcam and microphone.

 Remember that you can access IT facilities on campus as well.

 If you have a disability or health issue please be aware that Griffith has a number of supports and services available for you.
 You can find out more at this webpage.

-If you have a disability or health issue, you are strongly encouraged to speak to the Program Director, Prof Matthew Molineux, as soon as possible.
+If you have a disability or health issue, you are strongly encouraged to speak to the Program Director, Professor Matthew Molineux, as soon as possible.
 The earlier we know about your situation the better we can support you.

 Q1 How do I find what textbooks are required?

-Textbooks for all courses will be included in the Course Profiles which will be available via the Programs and Courses database and [email protected], once they have been approved and released sometime in February.
+Textbooks for all courses will be included in the Course Profiles which will be available via the Programs and Courses database and [email protected], once they have been approved and released sometime in mid/late February.
 PLEASE NOTE – There is no textbook for 1311AHS.

 Q2 What are the important codes etc I need for enrolment?

 You should be enrolled in the Bachelor of Occupational Therapy (program code 1400) at either Gold Coast or Nathan.
 For Year 1, Trimester 1, you should enrol in the following courses if you plan to follow the typical full-time program:

 Q3 How do I apply for credit for some courses?